How does a restaurant make it onto the list of Latin America’s 50 Best Restaurants, sponsored by S.Pellegrino & Acqua Panna?

 Who organises Latin America’s 50 Best Restaurants?

-The results and the awards are organised and staged by William Reed Media Group.
-S.Pellegrino and Acqua Panna are the main sponsors, but do not have any involvement with the results or awards and their compilation.
+The results and the awards are organised and staged by William Reed Business Media.
+S.Pellegrino & Acqua Panna are the main sponsors, but do not have any involvement with the results or awards and their compilation.
 Neither do any of our other commercial partners.

 Does a restaurant have to fit a certain criteria?